-For example, if you have employees that are constantly on-the-go, meeting with clients and conducting business outside the office, then it may make sense to invest in gadgets like a tablet.
+For example, if you have employees that are constantly on-the-go, meeting with clients and conducting business outside the office, then it may make sense to invest in gadgets like a tablet that can accept credit card payments.
 As well as this, think outside the box.
 You may like a particular package, but there may be other, more industry-specific software available to your business that is likely to make things run a lot more smoothly.

 4. Have a Backup Plan

 Technology fails.
 It’s a fact of life.
 If you don’t plan for this eventuality, then you could be faced with the prospect of your business shutting down entirely for a period of time, leading to considerable losses.
 If you completely depend on technology, it’s important to complete a Business Impact Analysis (BIA) to predict the consequences of the disruption of a business process.
 Doing this will help you to gather the information you will need to develop a recovery strategy in the event of a technological disaster.

 Disaster recovery plans can include backup power supplies, hardware, and cloud storage, and no matter how small your business, can save you devastating downtime.

 Often the right person to deal with technological services such as installation, upgrades, troubleshooting and security is a professional, so consider hiring specific IT support.
 Once this individual or service is in place, ensure that you have a thorough protocol for staff to report any IT problems and make sure that your employees are familiar with it.